 In 2015, Annie began looking for a safety and personal boundaries class in which she could enroll her three children.
 Seeing that radKIDS was the national leader, and was vastly under-represented in Washington State, she decided to act.
-With the support of her husband Ed, and partnership of a like-minded friend and educator, Bobye Turella, they headed to AZ to complete the 40-hour training to become certified radKIDS Instructors.
+With the support of her husband Ed, and the partnership of a like-minded friend and educator, Bobye Turella, she headed to AZ to complete the 40-hour training to become a certified radKIDS Instructor.

 Annie has always believed in flexibility, open-mindedness, and open-heartedness, making every effort to ensure that each student feels seen and heard in the classroom.
 Through supporting small-group learning at Teaching Hands, Annie has brought together educators and students who can safely learn and play and laugh together.
-Through a partnership with Rainier Athletes, Teaching Hands has been able to add scholarships as well.
+Through a partnership with Rainier Athletes, Teaching Hands has participated in scholarshiped programming as well.

-Mr. J is an up and coming educator who has recently relocated to the Seattle-area and is always up for an adventure.
-Blake has experience leading before-and-after school programs through the Boy Scouts of America and partnering elementary schools. as well as a certification in yoga.
-Blake approaches his afternoon learning pod with a calm and patient presence, and students respond well to this leadership style.
-Blake does daily check-ins with his students, and encourages them to bring their best to each and every assignment.
-Blake works to ensure that students truly understood the concepts and are prepared to build on top of this knowledge in addition to completing assignments.
+Mr. J is an up-and-coming educator who has recently relocated to the Seattle area and is always up for an adventure.
+Blake has experience leading before-and-after school programs through the Boy Scouts of America and partnering elementary schools and certification in yoga.
+Blake approached his afternoon learning pod with a calm and patient presence, and students responded well to this leadership style.
+Blake did daily check-ins with his students and encouraged them to bring their best to every assignment.
+Blake worked to ensure that students truly understood the concepts and were prepared to build on top of this knowledge in addition to completing assignments.

 Every member of the Teaching Hands team is dedicated to the growth of the whole student.
-Teaching Hands recognizes that each of us are “works in progress” and meets students where they are in their learning journeys.
-The Teaching Hands team inspires students to bring their best efforts to each endeavor, while recognizing that the only path to mastery is defined by hard work, tenacity, and resilience.
+Teaching Hands recognizes that each of us is a “work in progress” and meets students where they are in their learning journeys.
+The Teaching Hands team inspires students to bring their best efforts to each endeavor while recognizing that the only path to mastery is defined by hard work, tenacity, and resilience.